jwtk/jjwt/README.md

 contain) to JSON with a `Serializer<Map<String, ?>>` instance.
 Similarly, a `JwtParser` will deserialize JSON into the `Header` and `Claims` using a `Deserializer<Map<String, ?>>` instance.

-If you don't explicitly configure a `JwtBuilder`'s `Serializer` or a `JwtParser`'s `Deserializer`, JJWT will automatically attempt to discover and use the following JSON implementations if found in the runtime classpath.
+If you don't explicitly configure a `JwtBuilder`'s `Serializer` or a `JwtParserBuilder`'s `Deserializer`, JJWT will automatically attempt to discover and use the following JSON implementations if found in the runtime classpath.
 They are checked in order, and the first one found is used:

 1. Jackson: This will automatically be used if you specify `io.jsonwebtoken:jjwt-jackson` as a project runtime dependency.
 Jackson supports POJOs as claims with full marshaling/unmarshaling as necessary.

+2. Gson: This will automatically be used if you specify `io.jsonwebtoken:jjwt-gson` as a project runtime dependency.
+   Gson also supports POJOs as claims with full marshaling/unmarshaling as necessary.

-2. JSON-Java (`org.json`): This will be used automatically if you specify `io.jsonwebtoken:jjwt-orgjson` as a project runtime dependency.
+3. JSON-Java (`org.json`): This will be used automatically if you specify `io.jsonwebtoken:jjwt-orgjson` as a project runtime dependency.

    **NOTE:** `org.json` APIs are natively enabled in Android environments so this is the recommended JSON processor for Android applications _unless_ you want to use POJOs as claims.
 The `org.json` library supports simple Object-to-JSON marshaling, but it *does not* support JSON-to-Object unmarshalling.

-**If you want to use POJOs as claim values, use the `io.jsonwebtoken:jjwt-jackson` dependency** (or implement your own Serializer and Deserializer if desired).  **But beware**, Jackson will force a sizable (> 1 MB) dependency to an Android application thus increasing the app download size for mobile users.
+**If you want to use POJOs as claim values, use either the `io.jsonwebtoken:jjwt-jackson` or `io.jsonwebtoken:jjwt-gson` dependency** (or implement your own Serializer and Deserializer if desired). **But beware**, Jackson will force a sizable (> 1 MB) dependency to an Android application thus increasing the app download size for mobile users.

 <a name="json-custom"></a>
 ### Custom JSON Processor

-If you don't want to use JJWT's runtime dependency approach, or just want to customize how JSON serialization and deserialization works, you can implement the `Serializer` and `Deserializer` interfaces and specify instances of them on the `JwtBuilder` and `JwtParser` respectively.
+If you don't want to use JJWT's runtime dependency approach, or just want to customize how JSON serialization and deserialization works, you can implement the `Serializer` and `Deserializer` interfaces and specify instances of them on the `JwtBuilder` and `JwtParserBuilder` respectively.
 For example:

 When creating a JWT: